eastgenomics/trendyQC/README.md

 # trendyQC
-Django app for monitoring trends in MultiQC data.
+Django app for monitoring trends in MultiQC data using Python 3.8.
 It is comprised of 3 docker containers:

 - trendyqc_db: Postgres database for containing the data
 - trendyqc: Django web app which contains the backend and frontend as well as providing the importing functionality